polesapart/timekpr-next/README.md

 Roughly it was ;-) Most of the time, everything worked perfectly, but for certain functionality every Desktop Environment has it's own quirks, maybe not using all bits or maybe it's just buggy implementation.

 This section will contain these oddities / differences in implementations as far as Timekpr-nExT development is concerned.
-If You find odd why things happen or not happen the way You expect, maybe here's an answer ;-)
+If you find odd why things happen or not happen the way you expect, maybe here's an answer ;-)

 ---------------------------------------